pjakiela/ECON460/data3.md

 - `Q97` is the respondent's level of education
 - `Q101` is the respondent's gender

-You also need to keep data on our key outcomes of interest:
+You also need to keep data on our key outcomes of interest.
+In each round, respondents were asked whether they agreed more with the statement
+> Men make better political leaders than women, and should be elected rather than women. or the statement
+> Women should have the same chance of being elected to political office as men.
+Responses to this question appear as variable `Q22` in Round 5, as `Q18` in Round 6, and as `Q16` in Round 7.